jakobhviid/BigDataCourseExercises/lectures/07/exercises.md

 Once your Kafka cluster has been deployed, you can then add the cluster as an ingestion source in the DataHub platform.

-**NB:** If you expirence an error code like `429 Too Many Requests` during the deployment we can used the Kafka cluster deployed by the DataHub platform instead.
+**Note:** If you expirence an error code like `429 Too Many Requests` during the deployment we can used the Kafka cluster deployed by the DataHub platform instead.

 **Task: Create an ingestion source for the Kafka cluster.**